ThienAnTrinh/ssdMobilenet-v2-fpnlite-trafficSignDetection/README.md

 ## Traffic sign detection with SSD MobileNet v2 FPNLite

-This is the repository of the webcam demo for the work demonstrated in this [repo](https://github.com/Romanvia93/traffic_sign_detection).
+This is the repository of the webcam demo for the work demonstrated in this [repo](https://github.com/Romanvia93/traffic_sign_detection) to which I am a main contributor.

 ### Instructions